EIGHTH GRADE

 LANGUAGE ARTS:

-The eighth grade honors grammar is taught using Prentice Hall Writing and Grammar Gold.
-The honors class is a more in-depth study of the eight parts of speech, independent and subordinate clauses, phrases, the four types of sentence structure (simple, compound, complex, and compound-complex), verb usage, pronoun usage, agreement, usages problems, capitalization, punctuation, and sentence diagramming.
+Eighth grade grammar is taught using Prentice Hall Writing and Grammar Gold.
+The class is a more in-depth study of the eight parts of speech, independent and subordinate clauses, phrases, the four types of sentence structure (simple, compound, complex, and compound-complex), verb usage, pronoun usage, agreement, usages problems, capitalization, punctuation, and sentence diagramming.
+Students will also write using different genres of writing.
+Students will concentrate on writing a 5-paragraph essay in a variety of styles.
+These will include expository, narrative, argumentative, cause and effect, descriptive, and letter and journal writing.

 Eighth grade literature concentrates on vocabulary, elements of plot, comprehension skills, and responding to literature.
-Prentice Hall Literature Gold is used in addition to novels.
-Students will study elements of a short story, poetry, and novels (And Then There Were None, A Night Divided, Nothing But the Truth, The Wind in the Willows).
-Eighth grade honors will read novels (And Then There Were None, Animal Farm, A Night Divided, Hotel on the Corner of Bitter and Sweet) and delve deeper into the comprehension.
+Prentice-Hall Literature Gold is used in addition to novels.
+Students will study elements of a short story, poetry, and novels and delve deeper into the comprehension.

 MATH: